ocsig/deploymentmanager-samples/community/cloud-foundation/docs/tutorials/getting-started-01.md

 Don't forget to update the Org ID to match your organization.

-At this point we can go ahead and create our folders to test our setup; save the YAML in a file called `folder-hierarchy.yaml` and pass it to deployment manager as input for the resource creation job.
+At this point we can go ahead and create our folders to test the setup; save the YAML in a file called `folder-hierarchy.yaml` and pass it to deployment manager as input for the resource creation job.

 ```shell
 gcloud deployment-manager deployments create env-folders --config folder-hierarchy.yaml